tmtsoftware/icd/docs/src/main/webapp/webapp.md

 Older versions of APIs are downloaded from GitHub and ingested automatically as needed.
 You can preload the local database to include all versions of the subsystem APIs using the icd-git command line app before starting the icd web app: `icd-git --ingestAll`.

-You can also upload any directories containing model files that you are working on.
+You can also upload any top level directories containing subsystem API model files that you are working on.
-These will be the considered the “working version” or “*” in the subsystem version menu.
+These will be the considered the "uploaded" or working version ("uploaded" in the subsystem version menu).
-The "*" version is either the last version uploaded, or the latest published API version, if there was no uploaded version, or if a more recent version was published (Note: This may change in a future release to be only the uploaded version).

 @@@